I work with the Ulysses app, as my starting point for all notes & drafts — and happily recommend it to anyone on macOS and iOS.

 With information in so many places nowadays, it’s nice to have this one place to consolidate, store, disseminate and come back to at any time — like a search engine for your ideas.

-If you’re new to Ulysses, and want to quickly get up to speed with the setup I have, this short post is that.
+If you’re new to Ulysses, and want to quickly get up to speed with a copy of the setup I have, this short post is that.

-Of course, these are my personal preferences, and if you’re not on a Mac you’ll find alternatives in the Plain-Text & Markdown post — but I think this a nice way to work to make note-keeping a happy habit, continually adding to your body of work as a multifaceted creator and author…
+Of course, these are my personal preferences — and if you’re not on a Mac you’ll find alternatives in the Plain-Text & Markdown post.
+I think this is a nice way to work to make note-keeping a happy habit, continually adding to your body of work as a multifaceted creator and author…

 My preferences